-Everything You Ever Wanted To Know About Returnships
+Returnship Programs: Everything You Ever Wanted To Know

 Brought to you by Back to Business

-Returnships are a great way for individuals who have been out of the workforce for a period of time to return to work.
-These are internship-like programs that typically hire a cohort of people to work for a defined period of time, provide mentoring and training and then, ideally, offer the Returners a full-time job upon completion of the program.
-There’s a lot to know about Returnships so I’m going to really dig into the details here.
+Returnship programs are a great way for individuals who have been out of the workforce for a period of time to return to work.
+Returnship programs are internship-like programs that typically hire a cohort of people to work for a defined period of time, and provide mentoring and training.
+Ideally, companies offer the Returners a full-time job upon completion of the program.
+There’s a lot to know about Returnship programs so I’m going to really dig into the details here.

-Returnships were first developed in the early 2000’s as a few forward-thinking Human Resource professionals realized that having a gap in your work history made it difficult for people to get a job.
+Returnship programs were first developed in the early 2000’s by a few forward-thinking Human Resource professionals who realized that having a gap in your work history made it difficult for people to get a job.
 They started in investment banks, and Goldman Sachs is credited with pioneering the first returnship program in 2008.

-Returnships can be an efficient and effective path back into the workforce for professionals who have some professional work experience, even if your work experience isn’t recent.
-Recruiting for a position that actually requires a minimum of a 2-year career gap can be a very refreshing experience for people who are job-seeking after a career break and are worried about explaining that gap in their work history to employers.
-Requirements can vary by the company, but the minimum 2-year career break is quite common among returnships, though many specifically state that you can qualify if you have been unemployed or under-employed for at least the past 2 years.
-Under-employed might mean that you took a job during the last 2 years that is not in your career field or is part-time work instead of full-time, just because you needed to make ends meet or thought it might be a stepping-stone to get you back into an appropriately-leveled job in your intended career field.
+Requirements vary by company, but the minimum 2-year career break is quite common among Returnship programs.
+Many programs specifically state that you qualify if you have been unemployed or under-employed for at least the past 2 years.
+Under-employed might mean that you took a job during the last 2 years that is not in your career field.
+It can also mean that you are working part-time instead of full-time.
+Sometimes that part-time job is necessary because you need to make ends meet or thought it might be a stepping-stone to get you back into an appropriately-leveled job in your intended career field.
+That will not disqualify you from most Returnships.

-Women who left their careers to raise children were the original target of Returnship programs, but they are also a good solution for anyone who has taken an extended leave to care for a sick relative or stepped out of the workforce due to their own health issue and veterans transitioning out of the military.
+Women who left their careers to raise children were the original targets of Returnship programs.
+However, these programs are also a good solution for anyone who has taken an extended leave to care for a sick relative or stepped out of the workforce due to their own health issue.
+Veterans transitioning out of the military are often targets of Returnship recruiting.
 Also, stay-at-home Dads are welcome to apply for Returnships!

 Technical Returnships

 Many Returnships were created to fill technical positions, such as Software Engineer.
 We’re all familiar with the lopsided make-up of the technical workforce and how it skews heavily male.
 Returnships can be a great way to incent women with technical skills to return to the workforce.
-The upskilling these programs provide can solve the tricky problem that many women face who understand that taking a few years off of a technical career can leave them with outdated skills.
+The upskilling these programs provide can solve the tricky problem that many women face when they take a few years off of a technical career and are left with outdated technical skills.
+It’s a win-win when a company hires engineers that will diversify their engineering teams and career restarters receive the technical training they need to return to the workforce.

 Sourcing General Returnship Candidates